Now that you’ve started to narrow your occupations Roster, it’s time turn our attention to other criteria, starting with skills and abilities.

 Confidence is a funny thing, though.
 Sometimes we can be over-confident in our abilities to learn certain tasks, in which case it’s healthy for us to realize our true limitations and plan accordingly.
 Other times we can be under-confident in our abilities, selling ourselves short even though our true abilities are much higher than we think they are.

 Our confidence is powerfully shaped not only by the academic grades and objective feedback we get, but also by the messages we’re given by our family, teachers, peers, and community.
 For example, in the USA, girls are often told (in explicit or subtle ways) that their math and science abilities are not as good as boys, even when this is not true.
 Likewise, students of color are often told that their general academic ability and personal character are lower than average and their career prospects are going to be limited as a result, even when such feedback is completely unwarranted and without merit.
 Thus, as you are making your way through the SCEA, take a moment to think (and, if you can, talk with trusted others) about your own intersecting identities.
 Think about the messages that you have received as you’ve grown up about your own abilities, worth, and career prospects.
-You may find it helpful, with the support of others, to work through any undeserved internalized self-doubts that may be artificially reducing the confidence that you deserve to feel about your own abilities.
+You may find it helpful, with the support of others, to work through any self-doubts that may be unfairly reducing your confidence in your abilities.
 Doing this work can help you get a more accurate sense of your confidence, which can help make this “narrowing of your occupation Roster” based on skills/abilities a more accurate process.

 If you don’t have a good sense of your skills and abilities and want to take a skills assessment and/or learn more about what kind of skills employers care about, here are some resources I recommend.
 However, a gentle warning: be wary of any skills assessment website that tries to claim that you should pick an occupation based primarily on your top skills/abilities.